guillaumemoreau/db-course/09_bigd.md

 ### Notes

-- Select can only occur on a column family.
+- `SELECT` can only occur on a column family.
 There are no joins
 - Sorting can only be done on a column of the primary key
 - Conditions are limited.
 They can be related to:
   - the partition, which allows to know on which node is the information stored